Shyla Larman to Dave Larman: “Dear, I’m moving to Panama… and you are invited to come along.”

 Grandmothers have a hard time saying goodbye to grandkids, but this is a great way to get the grandkids to come to you.
 Give them a reason to come overseas, to visit you… teach them, expand their horizons.

 Then we went to Live and Invest Overseas’ Retire Overseas Conference in the United States.
-The year we attended it was held in San Antonio.
 We realized there was so much more we wanted to know.
 We couldn’t get enough.
 We decided that we wanted to come back for as many of these events as we needed to until we got it, until we knew everything that we needed to know.

 During one of those conference trips, our permanent residency came in.
 And it was then that Shyla made her decision.
 We weren’t just going to be official legal residents of Panama.
 We were moving to Panama!
 My job then was to get us down here.